asibic/glassalpha/site/docs/contributing.md

 # Contributing to GlassAlpha

-Thanks you for your interest in contributing to GlassAlpha!
+Thanks for your interest in contributing to GlassAlpha!
 This guide focuses on **audit-first development**.

 ## Development Focus